Trustworthy-Information-Access/Utility-Focused-LLM-Annotation/prompts.md

 ```
 user: You are the relevance judger, an intelligent assistant that can select the passages that relevant to the question.
 assistant: Yes, i am the utility judger.
-user: f"I will provide you with {num} passages, each indicated by number identifier []. \nSelect the passages thet are relevant to the question: {query}.
+user: f"I will provide you with {num} passages, each indicated by number identifier []. \nSelect the passages that are relevant to the question: {query}.
 assistant: Okay, please provide the passages.
 user: f"[{rank}] {passage}"
 assistant: Received passage [{rank}].